goharbor/harbor/docs/1.10/install_config/index.md

 If you are upgrading from a previous version of Harbor, you might need to update the configuration file and migrate your data to fit the database schema of the later version.
 For information about upgrading, see [Upgrading Harbor](../../administration/upgrade/upgrade_migrate_data.md).

-You can also use Helm to install Harbor on a Kubernetes cluster, to make it highly available.
-For information about installing Harbor with Helm on a Kubernetes cluster, see the [Deploying Harbor with High Availability via Helm](harbor_ha_helm.md).

 Before you install Harbor, you can test its functionality on a demo server that the Harbor team has made available.
 For information, see [Test Harbor with the Demo Server](demo_server.md).

 You can use Harbor with different 3rd party replication adapters, OIDC adapters, and scanner adapters.
 For information about the supported adapters, see the [Harbor Compatibility List](harbor_compatibility_list.md).